 Earthquake Afghanistan

 On the night of Aug.
-31 (11:47 p.m. local time), a massive earthquake (Strength of 6 on the Richter scale) struck eastern Afghanistan.
-The earthquake caused significant damage to homes and buildings, and initial reports report hundreds dead and more than a thousand injured.
-There are reports that several villages have been completely destroyed.
-Authorities currently speak of nearly 1,000 dead and 2,500 injured.
+31 (11:47 p.m. local time), a massive earthquake (magnitude 6 on the Richter scale) struck eastern Afghanistan.
+The earthquake caused significant damage to houses and buildings.
+Several villages were reportedly completely destroyed.
+Currently, the Afghan Red Crescent reported more than 1,000 dead and more than 3,000 injured, thousands of homes reportedly destroyed.
+There are still fears that the number of casualties will increase in the coming days.

 Belgian Red Cross-Flanders is immediately releasing 100,000 euros from its emergency relief fund to support humanitarian aid.